ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	a. when a Reserved Instance expires, any instances that were covered by the Reserved Instance are billed at the on-demand price
 	b. provide you with a significant discount (up to 75%) compared to On-Demand instance pricing.
 	c. are recommended for:
-	- Applications with steady state usage
+	Applications with steady state usage
-	- Applications that may require reserved capacity
+	Applications that may require reserved capacity
-	- Customers that can commit to using EC2 over a 1 or 3 year term to reduce their total computing costs **Reserved Instance Marketplace** is a platform that supports the sale of third-party and AWS customers' unused Standard Reserved Instances, which vary in terms of lengths and pricing options
+	Customers that can commit to using EC2 over a 1 or 3 year term to reduce their total computing costs **Reserved Instance Marketplace** is a platform that supports the sale of third-party and AWS customers' unused Standard Reserved Instances, which vary in terms of lengths and pricing options
 **Spot instances** are spare compute capacity in the AWS cloud available to you at steep discounts compared to On-Demand prices.
 It can be interrupted by AWS EC2 with two minutes of notification when the EC2 needs the capacity back.

+**CloudWatch agent:** To collect logs from your Amazon EC2 instances and on-premises servers into **CloudWatch Logs**, AWS offers both a new unified **CloudWatch agent**, and an **older CloudWatch Logs agent**.

 **EC2 Billing**:
-	You will be billed when your On-Demand instance is preparing to hibernate with a `stopping` state You will be billed when your Reserved instance is in `terminated` state
+	when your On-Demand instance is preparing to hibernate with a `stopping` state when your Reserved instance is in `terminated` state a running EC2 Instance
+	EBS Volumes attached to stopped EC2 Instances no charge for using Amazon VPC

+==**Import SSL\TLS certificate of application:**==
+	**Amazon Certificate manager**: lets you import third-party certificates.
+	If ACM is not available in your region, use AWS CLI to upload your third-party certificate to the **IAM certificate store**.

 **placement strategies**
 **Cluster** – packs instances close together inside an Availability Zone.
 This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of HPC applications.